Wimpy (restaurant): United Kingdom

 Lyons obtained a licence to use the Wimpy brand in the United Kingdom from Edward Gold's Chicago based Wimpy Grills Inc. and, in 1954, the first "Wimpy Bar" was established at the Lyons Corner House in Coventry Street, London.
 The bar began as a special fast food section within traditional Corner House restaurants, but the success soon led to the establishment of separate Wimpy restaurants serving only hamburger-based meals.

 In a 1955 newspaper column, Art Buchwald, syndicated writer for the Washington Post, wrote about the recent opening of a "Wimpy's Hamburger Parlor" on Coventry Street and about the influence of American culture on the British.

 Buchwald wrote, "Food served at the table within ten minutes of ordering and with atomic age efficiency.
 No cutlery needed or given.
 Drinks served in a bottle with a straw.
 Condiments in pre-packaged single serving packets."
-In addition to familiar Wimpy burgers and milkshakes, the British franchise had served ham or sardine rolls called torpedoes and a cold frankfurter with pickled cucumber sandwiches called Freddies.
+In addition to familiar Wimpy burgers and milkshakes, the British franchise served ham or sardine rolls called torpedoes and sandwiches called Freddies, which contained a cold frankfurter with pickled cucumber.

 During the 1970s Wimpy refused entry to women on their own after midnight.
-This may be because of an assumption they might be prostitutes.
+This may have been because of an assumption they might be prostitutes.
+A requirement not to allow thieves or prostitutes to assemble on the premises existed under the Late Night Refreshment Houses Act 1969.

 By 1970, the business had expanded to over 1,000 restaurants in 23 countries.

 In July 1977, the business was acquired by United Biscuits.
-In 1978 the long-running Mr Wimpy advertising character was introduced. starting in Brighton.
+In 1978, the long-running Mr Wimpy advertising character was introduced, starting in Brighton.
 The fast food chain coined its name from J. Wellington Wimpy in the Popeye cartoon strip, so used Mr Wimpy, an exaggerated beefeater figure, to advertise and promote their product, including employing people to wear Mr Wimpy suits outside the restaurants.

 By the end of the 1980s, Wimpy was beginning to lose ground to McDonald's, which had opened its first restaurant in the country in 1974, and so the new management of Wimpy began to streamline the business, by converting some of the traditional table service restaurants to counter service.
 When United Biscuits decided to divest its restaurant division in 1989, it sold the business to Grand Metropolitan (now Diageo).
 At the time of the sale, there were 381 locations in the United Kingdom.
 Grand Metropolitan had acquired Burger King the previous year, and it began to convert the counter service restaurants to Burger King since it had a greater global brand recognition.